LOA-SEAD/cuidando-bem/README.md

 ## Documentation

-We are also documenting our software using JSDOC commentarie style To see our documentation you will have to use grunt or [access](http://loa-sead.github.io/cuidando-bem/)
+We are also documenting our software using JSDOC commenting style To see our documentation you will have to use grunt

 ```